code_metrics

 Some of the metrics can also be applied to plain Prolog code.
 For

-example, if the Prolog file is named code.pl
+example, if the Prolog file is named code.pl, simply define an

 object including its code: